Witches (manga): Publication

 In North America, Seven Seas Entertainment licensed the manga for English publication in a single omnibus volume, for both digital and print format, and was released on May 3, 2022.
-The manga was licensed in France by Casterman, in Italy by Kappa Edizioni and in Spain by Planeta DeAgostini.

-Volume list
+Volumes

 Reception

 Witches received an Excellence Award at the eighth Japan Media Arts Festival in 2004.
 In 2023, it was ranked in the American Library Association's Graphic Novels and Comics Round Table's "Best Graphic Novels for Adults" list, under its "Fiction" category.